The Doctoral Degree in Geography

 - Transfer credit must be necessary to meet specific degree requirements

-- A maximum of 9 credit hours may be transferred
+- A maximum of nine credit hours may be transferred

 An independent study consists of guided readings, research and individual project work completed under the direction of a member of the geography department.
 They offer students the opportunity to complete an in-depth study of an area in geography that is not covered by a regular course in the geography curriculum.
 These studies are not designed to substitute for regular coursework.

 Your dissertation committee must be established no later than the completion of 18 credit hours of coursework related to your doctoral degree.
-At least 4 members of the graduate faculty comprise the dissertation committee.
+At least four members of the graduate faculty comprise the dissertation committee.
 This committee helps you prepare your plan of study and guides the development of your dissertation.
-Of the 4 members, 2 (including the Chair), must be members of the graduate faculty; no more than 1 may be an adjunct graduate faculty member.
+Of the four members, two (including the Chair), must be members of the graduate faculty; no more than one may be an adjunct graduate faculty member.
 The Chair must be from your major department.
 It is also strongly recommended that one member be selected from a minor area of study.

 When you have completed all coursework, passed the preliminary examination, and submitted a dissertation research outline approved by your dissertation committee, you may then make formal application in the Graduate School for admission to candidacy for the doctoral degree.